sycomix/SindiAIDev/README.md

 ```sh
 conda activate sindiai
 ```

+NOTE: You can also install Sindi directly on your main Python installation but it may lead to small errors.

 Now you can install all the required modules with this command:
 ```sh
 pip install -r requirements.txt